optimagic-dev/optimagic/docs/source/optimization/index.rst

 2. Most optimizers are black boxes that only return when they are done.
 Meanwhile, they don't give you any information on the progress.

-3. The problem may be subject to constraints that cannot be passed to the algorithm.
-This can lead to errors that lead the optimization to abort or unfeasible solutions.
+3. The way constraints are specified depends strongly on the algorithm.
+This makes it cumbersome to experiment with several optimizers.

 Estimagic reduces or erases these difficulties: